-Annual asphalt maintenance has been routinely performed to extend useful life for each lot, but these measures are not longer cost effective.
+Annual asphalt maintenance has been routinely performed to extend useful life for each lot, but these measures are no longer cost effective.
 The surfaces have deteriorated significantly: the surface drainage no longer performs as intended and results in water and ice issues throughout the year.
-There are numerous potholes in each.
+There were numerous potholes in each.

+Project Costs:

 Construction \$2,050,000

 Design \$240,100

 DFD Mgt. \$102,400

 Contingency \$508,400

 Other Fees \$49,100

 Total Project: \$2,950,000